NickAlicaya/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ]  Explain benefit(s) using `client-side routing`?

 > Answer:
+Client side routing makes navigation through your website faster and more efficient because it uses JS to manipulate the data from the API that has been saved in state.
+The website would require less API interaction with a server.
+The developer also have more control over the website is less dependent on server response for API.
+From the users perspective the page wouldn't refresh as much creating a smoother interaction with the app/website.
 ## Project Set Up

 Follow these steps to set up and work on your project: